sampsyo/home/_drafts/turnt.md

 We'll also need something to test.
 For this contrived example, I'll test the venerable [Unix `wc` command][wc].

+The first thing we need is an input file.
+This is a critical thing about Turnt: it assumes the thing you want to test is a program that transforms text into text.
+Fortunately, that describes lots of compiler-like things, and it also describes our SUT, `wc`.

 1. introduce an example tool
 2. an input and a command to run it. show piping the file to the output. imagine a "manual" version.
 3. Turnt and `turnt.toml` with just `command`. `turnt`, `turnt --diff`, `turnt --save`